Providing learning opportunities for all students

-If you answer YES to one or more of the following six questions, you may benefit from a Disability Services.
+If you answer YES to one or more of the following questions, contact Disability Services (DS) to learn more about accommodations and services.

-- Do I have a physical, mental, or emotional disability that affects my ability to study, learn, process information, or to access classrooms, facilities and resources, or otherwise limits or interferes with my abilities to be a successful student?
+- Do I have a physical, mental, or emotional disability that affects my ability to study, learn, process information, or perform well on exams?

-- Do I have problems studying, learning, processing information, concentrating, remembering or getting things done even though I have never been diagnosed with a disability?
+- Do I have problems studying, learning, processing information, concentrating, remembering or getting things done even though I have no formally diagnosed disability?

 - Did I need or did I use accommodations in high school or on a job?